-Sourcewise is requesting written proposals for the purpose of securing a service agreement with qualified vendors to provide catering and meal delivery services for Title III C-2 Home Delivered Meals (HDM) aka Meals on Wheels for Sourcewise (PSA 10, Area Agency on Aging).
+Sourcewise is requesting written proposals for the purpose of securing a service agreement with a qualified vendor to provide meal preparation, catering and meal delivery services for Title III C-2 Home Delivered Meals (HDM) aka Meals on Wheels for Sourcewise (PSA 10, Area Agency on Aging).
 The specifications and requirements of the service and meals sought are outlined in this 2020-2021 Request for Proposal (RFP).